borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 categories: [fintech]
 tags: [finance, crypto]
 classes: wide
-excerpt: "Bitcoin expectations for the coming decades"
+excerpt: "Bitcoin expectations for the coming months and decades"
 ---

 **Bitcoin** expectations for the coming months and decades<br>